 - Changing Key Encryption Algorithm allows us to change the algorithm, which is used for message encryption.

-- Search for Keys allows us to search keys based on Key ID, User ID, etc.
+- Search for Keys allows us to search for keys based on Key ID, User ID, etc.

 2. Storing Keys on a Local File Server of SAP PI (Not Recommended):